najoungkim/pdtb3/README.md

 ## Requirements

-* Python 3.7.3 or higher
+* Python 3.7.3 or higher (Python 3.6 will throw a `UnicodeDecodeError`)

 * For preprocessing PDTB 3.0, no packages are required other than numpy.

-* For preprocessing PDTB 2.0, please first run:
+* For preprocessing PDTB 2.0, you additionally need NLTK.
+Also please first run:

       bash pdtb2_setup.sh